 - All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Staff are made aware of how children's experiences, can impact on their mental health, behaviour, attendance and progress in school.
 Staff will be given regular training in mental health issues and how to recognise when child's mental health may be at risk. - Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
 Staff are expected to be vigilant at all times and if they have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy. - The school is proactive in promoting the mental health and well-being of pupils.
-This includes links to the school's approach for preventing and tackling bullying. - The school has in place a range of ways to support children's mental health both within and beyond the school.
+This includes links to the school's approach for preventing and tackling bullying. e.g. training for staff- Anchor Approach, Zones of Regulation, behaviour for learning. - The school has in place a range of ways to support children's mental health both within and beyond the school.
 This includes routes to escalate and clear referral and accountability systems.
-Staff training, some access to a schools counseller, ... insert brief details of provision eg training for staff- Anchor, Zones of Regulation, behaviour for learning. - The school also makes use of a range of resources produced by Public Health England to promote positive health, wellbeing and resilience among children.
+Staff training, access to a school's counsellor (Chil-in-Time), Trailblazers, CAMHs - The school also makes use of a range of resources produced by Public Health England to promote positive health, wellbeing and resilience among children.
 This includes its guidance Promoting children and young people's emotional health and wellbeing.

-22. Children in need of a social worker (Child in Need and Child Protection Plans)
+23. Children in need of a social worker (Child in Need and Child Protection Plans)

-• The school recognises that pupils may need a social worker due to safeguarding or welfare needs and that children may need help due to abuse.
-We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.

-• The DSL and all members of staff will work with and support social workers to help protect these and all vulnerable pupils.
+- The school recognises that pupils may need a social worker due to safeguarding or welfare needs and that children may need help due to abuse.
+We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health. - The DSL and all members of staff will work with and support social workers to help protect these and all vulnerable pupils.
 The DSL will always consider the support of the social worker to ensure any decisions are made in the best interests of the child' safety, well-being, welfare and educational outcomes.

-23. Looked after children, previously looked after children and care leavers
+24. Looked after children, previously looked after children and care leavers